lhartikk/naivecoin/README.md

 ```
 npm start
 ```
-## Dewcoin Operation
+## Dewblock Operation

-Dewcoin system can be operated through an API composed of a group of HTTP commands.
+Dewblock system can be operated through an API composed of a group of HTTP commands.
 These commands can be issued through browsers, designed web forms, or HTTP clients such as curl.

-We use curl to describe the API, but it does not mean curl is the only way to operate Dewcoin.
+We use curl to describe the API, but it does not mean curl is the only way to operate Dewblock.